Skip to main content

 Performing additional actions (optional)

 Optionally, additional actions may be required: authentication of payment with 3D Secure, scan of a QR code, or logging in to the bank to complete the payment.
 In this case, transactionProcess mutation should be used.
-The mutation returns a TransactionProcess object with a data field containing the following fields:

 {